 Self-reflection, related to maturity, is that special sense of presence that you convey: “Here’s where I am compared to where I was before.
 I have grown into the world, and I realize that the more I learn, the more I don’t know.”

 About intellectual curiosity: No, you do not write “I am intellectually curious.”
 Rather, you show in words that you have an abiding interest in the world that surrounds you – in its complexity, fascination, and possibilities.
-The thread of narrative you create can combine what you have done with what you hope to do (more on that in a future Chapter of this blog).
+The thread of narrative you create can combine what you have done with what you hope to do.

-In our next blog, Chapter 3: Selecting a Topic, we’ll offer some insight into the nitty-gritty of selecting the subject of your writing.
+Head over to our blog post about Selecting a Topic, where we offer some insight into the nitty-gritty of selecting the subject of your writing.

 In the meantime, if you have begun to ponder how to incorporate your personal character into the essay, but need extra assistance, we can certainly help you move forward.
 Our personalized support with any aspect of your college application essay is available through our $99 essay special.
 Contact the JRA Educational Consulting Learning Center nearest you.